yongjhih/RetroFacebook/README.md

 Retrofit Facebook SDK.

 RetroFacebook turns Facebook API into a Java interface.
+Support RxJava.

 Easy to add API and model.